shaiperson/shaiperson.github.io/_posts/2022-02-15-extensible-worker-pattern-1.md

 I submit, however, that this is a small price to pay, and it's the offloading of mapping responsibility to this new component that gives us the discussed benefits of dynamic algorithm mapping.
 It's true that those bits of added code need to be implemented and maintained, but they're simple to implement and can be simple enough to maintain as well.
 First and foremost, they remain constant as a function of algorithm addition or removal, as they must be algorithm-agnostic by their very nature of providing dynamic mapping of algorithms.
 Furthermore, the controller's bit which queries Runner Discovery can be added to and versioned with the very same controller code (thereby yielding "Controller*"), which means it lives in and affects that single source project alone.

 If we figure out a way to also single-source the runner bit of discovery-related initialization code, our goal of making our design low-overhead when extending with new algorithms will be achieved.
 This is certainly possible by taking a multi-stage build kind of approach as mentioned before for the auxiliary server, only lower in overhead in this case due to it not requiring updates and re-builds with each change to the environment's repertoir of algorithms. **Spoiler alert**: it can also be made a lot easier by just coding both the "S” and "D” logic as a standalone Python package that simply discovers its runner code in a specified path in the filesystem and uses inspection to expose its algorithms on an HTTP server.
-This is what we'll do in Part III.
+This is what we'll do in Part 3.

 Now, if we were to add a new algorithm to this improved setup and we wanted to deploy it inside one of the existing runners, we'd just expose it through the same convention used for existing algorithms, re-build and deploy that sole container and we'd be done.
 If we wanted to deploy it in a new container, in addition to having the algorithm-running code comply with the same convention, we'd just have to build and deploy the new container with the "D" and "S" code and we'd done.
 In either case, the new algorithm would be automatically discovered by the controller and ready to do work.
 You plug the new algorithm in, and it's ready to play.